BrianNjiru/PLPBasicGitAssignment/README.md

 I created a local folder named PlPAssignment and initialised a new git repository in it using `git init`.

-I then linked the github repository that was created in step one to the local repository using  `git remote add origin <repository-url>`, with <repository-url> being the current github repository.
+I then linked the github repository that was created in step one to the local repository using  `git remote add origin <repository-url>`, with "repository-url" being the current github repository.

 #3.Making changes.